rwblokzijl/Msc-thesis-EuroToken/thesis.md

 be used to perform purchases online, as well as transfer money to persons far away.

+The world is moving from cash to cards.
+In the year 2000, less than 22 percent of transaction in the EU were card transactions.
+In 2019 this is over 47 percent [@CashTransactionsEuro:online].
 This decline of central bank money lead to a number of unfavorable scenarios[@ReportDigitalEuro].
 The decline of open and off-line money can lead to financial exclusion for the unbanked and vulnerable in our society.
+In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked:online].
+As more and more businesses become pin only.
+These people see their means of payment decrease.
 Additionally the increased reliance in private institutions can leave the entire euro system less transparent and more vulnerable.

 ## Rise of challengers to traditional currencies

-The rise of Bitcoin in 2008 [@Bitcoin] kicked off the race to create a currency that would solve the problems plaguing the current monetary system.
+The creation of of Bitcoin in 2008 [@Bitcoin] kicked off the race to create a currency that would solve the problems plaguing the current monetary system.
 While a complete solution has not emerged, today we see a number of alternatives that present various benefits and trade-offs.

 While Bitcoin and similar fully-decentralized currencies have proven that a global digital token of value can be realised, one of their main challenges